Financial & Industry Solutions

 The hectic years we spent working on the product managed to make the system the market leader in Finland.
 Simultaneously, the size of Evitec Covered Bonds team has grown from a development team of a couple of people to a financial organisation of more than ten experts.
 Evitec Covered Bonds’ development team is very familiar with issuing covered bonds, giving us a competitive edge in this business area, which is clearly different from traditional banking.
 Along the way, we’ve learnt a lot about bank financing and covered bonds.

-For me, one of the biggest learning points has been the realisation that if you want to succeed, you need to trust your own vision and not be afraid of embracing new ideas.
+For us, one of the biggest learning points has been the realisation that if you want to succeed, you need to trust your own vision and not be afraid of embracing new ideas.
 There was a market gap for covered bonds in Finland.
 There was no good system in place but at the same time there were several banks which were starting to realise the benefits of using covered bonds for financing.
 If Evitec had not filled the gap in the market, it would have been filled by someone else.
 In Finland, as elsewhere, significant system investments are often snatched by large international players, which does not benefit the Finnish economy in the long run.
 However, we have already set the ball rolling in Europe and have plans of launching Evitec Covered Bonds in the international market.